andrewSouza-dev/andrewSouza-dev/README.md

 ### Hi, i'm Andrew 👋🏽
 I'm a programming student with a passion for technology and software development.
-I have solid knowledge of JavaScript, Node.js and TypeScript, as well as experience with version control using Git and package management with npm.
-I have worked on small personal and collaborative projects, exploring everything from simple APIs to more advanced features with a Node backend.
+I have solid knowledge of JavaScript,TypeScript and C#, as well as experience with version control using Git and package management with npm.
+I have worked on small personal and collaborative projects, exploring everything from simple APIs to more advanced features with a Node backend and asp.net!

 I have introductory knowledge of relational databases such as SQL Server and MySQL, which allows me to create and query data efficiently.
 I am constantly learning, seeking to improve my technical skills and expand my knowledge of the web development ecosystem.